 Don’t Drink Too Much!

-One of the best things to do when traveling to Mexico is enjoying the local nightlife.
-With all the Tequila, Mezcal, Margaritas and refreshing cerveza you may be tempted to have a drink too many – and there would be nothing wrong with it.
-Except, when things go bad in a place that is not home, they have the potential of going really bad.
-The last thing you want is getting so intoxicated that someone could take advantage of you.
+One of the best things to do when traveling to Mexico is to enjoy the local nightlife.
+With all the Tequila, Mezcal, Margaritas, and refreshing cerveza, you may be tempted to have a drink too many – and there would be nothing wrong with it.

-The same goes with other substances!
+The same goes for other substances!

 Cash vs. Card

 The official currency in Mexico is the Peso (MXN).
-At the time of writing, the exchange rate is $20 MXN to $1 USD.
+At the time of writing, the exchange rate is $17 MXN to $1 USD.

 You should have a good number of Pesos on hand during your trip.
 The amount needed really depends on how long you will be in Mexico and what activities you plan on doing while there.
-However, keep in mind that credit and debit cards are accepted in most stores, retail outlets, franchises, restaurants and hotels.

 Withdrawing Cash In Mexico

 When you are visiting Mexico, you have two ways to get Pesos.
 At the airport or in kiosks and banks located around a city, you can go to a currency exchange kiosk and exchange your currency for Pesos for a nominal fee.
-You can also make a withdrawal at an ATM.
-You just need to be aware of ATM fees and what your bank may charge for the international cash withdrawal.

 Some banks have higher withdrawal fees than others, too.
 HSBC and Bancomer will charge you around 90 pesos per withdrawal, whereas Santander and BanaMex charge up to 30 Pesos.
-With this in mind, you are definitely better off withdrawing larger amounts at once and avoid paying multiple withdrawal fees.

 Keep Your Cash Safe

-Once you withdraw cash, make sure to keep it safe.
-If you have a purse, you may want to strap it across your chest instead of carry it on your shoulder so it cannot be snatched too easily.
-Carry your wallet in a front pocket instead of the back.
-There really is no need to place cash in your bra or socks – but if it makes you feel safer, keep a money belt like this one.
+There really is no need to place cash in your bra or socks – but if it makes you feel safer, keep a money belt like this Basics RFID Waistbelt.
 You can use this stashed cash to get a cab to your hotel or police station or make a phone call for help.

 Leave Valuable Items At Home

-Don’t take anything valuable when traveling to Mexico – in fact, this tip applies to any trip!
 Your best guarantee for the safety of your valuables is to just leave them at home.
-Besides, you can buy lovely earrings or bracelets and more off one of the many street vendors and markets in Mexico.
+Besides, you can buy lovely earrings or bracelets and more from one of the many street vendors and markets in Mexico.

-If you must bring something valuable with you on your trip, it may be a good idea to find a hotel with a safe provided in rooms or at the front desk.
 You can then get these valuables as you need them and secure them when you don’t.
 When you do have your valuables with you, don’t flaunt them in front of people.
-Keep it low key so you don’t draw attention to yourself.
+Keep it low-key so you don’t draw attention to yourself.

 Get Travel Insurance!

 It is not mandatory to get travel insurance for your trip.
 It really depends on your personal preference.
 You may choose to forgo travel medical insurance and pay out of pocket if any small medical emergencies come up.
-But for peace of mind I always recommend to take out a comprehensive travel insurance policy.
-So, one of my best travel tips for Mexico is to purchase a good travel insurance.

-Make sure to read my post 12 Reasons To Get Travel Insurance.
+Make sure to read my post, 12 Reasons To Get Travel Insurance.
 To get a quote, click here.

 Call a Doctor if Needed